Conanza/ARLite/README.md

 ### TL;DR

-In `activerecordlite.rb`, you can find a class `SQLObject` (i.e. a Rails model) that features some of the methods from the real `ActiveRecord::Base`.
+In `arlite.rb`, you can find a class `SQLObject` (i.e. a Rails model) that features some of the methods from the real `ActiveRecord::Base`.

 In `searchable.rb`, I write a module that adds the ability to search using `::where`.